muhammadawwad9/MERN-exercise-tracker/README.md

-## A simple MERN application to practice the MERN stack.
-The main purpose here is to practice the CRUD operations with MongoDB
+## A simple MERN application to practice the MERN stack.<br/>The main purpose here is to practice the CRUD operations with MongoDB

 ## Built With: